Working with Partners

 - Other Organisations Involved in Emergency Response

 The LRP brings together the agencies which contribute to resilience in each area.
-The LRP aims to maintain effective local liaison and co-ordination, through developing and managing a local work programme.
+They aim to maintain effective local liaison and co-ordination, through developing and managing a local work programme.

-The NSRRP and LRP consists of the Chief Officers of all Category 1 and 2 Responders.
+Both partnerships consists of the Chief Officers of all Category One and Two Responders.
 Each member has the ability to commit the assets of their entire organisation.

-NSRRP and Grampian LRP work closely with the Scottish Government, other Scottish RRPs and specialist advisors in responding proportionately to emergencies, minimising their impact and promoting recovery as quickly as possible.
+NSRRP and Grampian LRP work closely with the Scottish Government, other Scottish LRPs and specialist advisors in responding proportionately to emergencies, minimising their impact and promoting recovery as quickly as possible.

 There are a number of guidelines and plans produced by the Scottish and UK Governments for a variety of potential emergency events.
-The National Risk Register is available at http://www.cabinetoffice.gov.uk/resource-library/national-risk-register
+The National Risk Register is available online.

 Other Organisations Involved in Emergency Response

-In addition to the professional organisations that are involved in emergency planning and response, there are many long-established, specialist voluntary organisations that provide round-the-clock emergency cover in Grampian, such as Red Cross, Cotag and Skywatch.
+In addition to the professional organisations that are involved in emergency planning and response, there are many long-established, specialist voluntary organisations that provide round-the-clock emergency cover in Grampian, such as Red Cross.